England charged over 'laser pointer' shone at Schmeichel in Euro 2020 semi-final win over Denmark

 England fell behind against the Danes, conceding their first goal of the tournament in the process, with Mikkel Damsgaard crashing a free-kick beyond Jordan Pickford on the half-hour mark.

-An own goal from Simon Kjaer nine minutes later, following good work by Harry Kane and Bukayo Saka, restored parity and forced the game beyond the 90-minute mark.
+An own goal from Simon Kjaer nine minutes later restored parity and forced the game beyond the 90-minute mark.

 The match officials came together for a chat before the start of extra-time, with referee Danny Makkelie appearing to suggest that a laser was being used in the crowd.